Payday loans: your rights

 Payday lenders operating in Nova Scotia must be licensed and follow the rules set out in Consumer Protection Act and Payday Lenders Regulations.
 The act outlines your rights in relation to getting and paying back a payday loan.

-By law, payday lenders can charge a maximum of $17 for every $100 borrowed.
+By law, payday lenders must have a Payday Lender Permit to offer, arrange or provide payday loans to consumers in Nova Scotia.
+Payday lenders can charge a maximum of $15 for every $100 borrowed.
 The maximum charge for a late payment is $40.
 They can charge you up to 30% interest (annual interest rate) if you pay late.

 Payday loans are high-cost loans that serve as a short-term cash advance.
 They are usually due to be repaid with the next paycheck you receive.